ntgadomski/Data-Mining-Project-2/README.md

 After the aglorithms were implemented the results of the variation in bag of words was then graphed for output.

--Below is the project after it has run and given the proper output
+-Below is the project after it has executed and given the proper output
 ![DM_project2](https://user-images.githubusercontent.com/78278901/116634196-68af3c00-a929-11eb-88e8-c5556ac394b0.gif)